Info - Project RAC

 Relevant issues

-These issues are addressed in the current long-term project (1999-2007).
+These issues were addressed in a long-term cross-cultural project (1999-2008).
 Research questions include:

 Research plan